Gray135/cx-ops-analytics-learning/README.md

-# Customer Success & Analytics Learning Projects
+# Customer Success & Analytics Projects

 This portfolio highlights a few of my self-driven learning projects focused on CX operations, dashboard development, and workflow optimization.
 Each project is intended to help me further develop my skills and apply it to a future portfolio level project.